IreneBhaskar/Basic-Home-Lab/README.md

 - [Conclusion](#conclusion)

 ## Purpose
-To  set up a home lab to safely investigate malware and learn new tools and techniques</p>
+To  set up a home lab to safely investigate malware and learn new tools and techniques

 ## Utilities Used